HARemco/homeassistant/README.md

 # homeassistant

-My first repo on GitHub
+My first repo on GitHub is all about candy.

+I Love :lollipop: Snoepies :candy:.